BeeJi/Doc/en/plugins/create.md

 it means we can get all javascript standard methods or properties in Range object, like commonAncestorContainer or startContainer and so on

+* `setRange`
+Set a range object to editor manually.

 # 3. Other options
 ## 3.1 className
 Each plugin will be inserted into a `li` element.